Fieldmotion/customer-portal/README.md

 ## Installation Instructions

-Place the following script element where you want the portal to appear on your website, with the `CID` part replaced with your FieldMotion client ID:
+Place the following code where you want the portal to appear on your website, with the `CID` part replaced with your FieldMotion client ID:

 ```html
 <script data-cid="CID" src="https://rawgit.com/Fieldmotion/customer-portal/master/portal.js" id="fm-customer-portal" async defer type="application/javascript"></script>